 - Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

 Not just for qualifying

 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Improving your score
+Raising your credit score

-Getting your credit score
+Know your FICO score